mollie/mollie-api-python/refactoring_v2_client_api.md

 # Overview of all documented API calls.

+The list below corresponds with the Mollie API documentation.

 ## Payments API

 | Description | 2.x client path | New client path | Notes |